masterwishx/ca.mover.tuning/README.md

 If an error occurs in copying a file, the partial file, if present, is deleted and the operation continues on to the next file.

 ## Changelog
+- 2025.06.01
+    - new: Added an option "Move files tool" to select the file-moving tool between Rsync and the Unraid move utility, default file-moving tool set to Rsync. **_(masterwishx)_**
+    - new: Introduced a new debug command "mover debug" to generate a diagnostics package for troubleshooting.
+    - fix: Enhanced logging and debug information for file move operations.
+    - fix: Updated debug package creation to copy the diagnostics ZIP to the system boot logs directory.

 - 2025.05.23
     - fix: Fixed "mover start" issue that was scheduled without the "start" parameter by unRaid 6.x. **_(masterwishx)_**
     - new: Added "Top Folder" option for the Clean empty folders feature to remove top-level empty folders on shares.